apocalyptech/exordium/docs/assumptions_limitations.rst

 - The artist name "Various" is reserved.
 Tracks with an artist tag of "Various" will not be added to the library.

+- Artist and Trackname tags are required.
+Tracks will not be added to the library if either of those tags are missing.

 - If two Various Artists albums with the same album name exist in the library, they'll end up stored as one single album in the DB.